dougeby/IntuneDocs/intune/app-protection-policies.md

 6. Choose **Configure required settings** on the **Add a policy** blade to open **Settings**.

     There are two categories of policy settings, **Data relocation** and **Access**.
 Data relocation policies are applicable to data movement in and out of the apps.
 The access polices determine how the end user accesses the apps in a work context.
     To get you started, the policy settings have default values.
-If the default values meet your requirements, you do not have to make any changes/
+If the default values meet your requirements, you don't have to make any changes/

     > [!TIP]
     > These policy settings are enforced only when using apps in the work context.
-When end user uses the app to do a personal task, they are not be affected by these policies.
+When end user uses the app to do a personal task, they aren't be affected by these policies.

 7. Choose **OK** to save this configuration.
 You are now back in the **Add a policy** blade.
 8. Choose **Create** to create the policy and save your settings.